 This year’s offering features, among others, excerpts from Bach's magnificent Christmas Oratorio from Copenhagen, a holiday jazz programme with a Hungarian twist, selected pieces from contemporary Italian composer Sergio Frigerio's new sacred cycle performed by a Russian chorus, and traditional carols from Portugal and elsewhere performed at a monastery church and featuring no fewer than six organs and three choirs, not to mention Jean Sibelius’ tune specially written for and performed on the bells of Helsinki’s Kallio Church, one of the Day’s venues.

-Available to all Euroradio Members taking the Season, this beautiful programme of Christmas music will be broadcast on Sunday, 17 December, from 9.00 to 22.00 GMT.
+Available to all Euroradio Members taking the Season, this beautiful programme of Christmas music was broadcast on Sunday, 17 December, from 9.00 to 22.00 GMT.

 17 December 2017, 9.00-22.00 GMT